 Bipolar Medications During Pregnancy

 Some women continue taking bipolar medications and have healthy babies.
-But a few bipolar medications have an increased risk of birth defects in the first trimester, such as:
+But a few bipolar medications have an increased risk of birth defects in the first trimester.
+That includes defects such as:

 - Neural tube defects